 “I believe we worked hard enough to have that,” he added in a more subdued and despondent tone.

-Although M.O.M. held the belts for only two days, it was more than most teams accomplish throughout their entire careers.
+Although M.O.M. held the belts for only two days, it was more than most teams accomplish throughout their careers.

 Men on a Mission – Often Imitated But Never Duplicated